life4/deal/docs/recipes.md

 ## Type checks

 Never check types with deal.
 [Mypy](https://github.com/python/mypy) does it much better.
 Also, there are [plenty of alternatives](https://github.com/typeddjango/awesome-python-typing) for both static and dynamic validation.
-Deal is intended to empower types, say a bit more about possible values set than you can do with type annotations, not replace them.
+Deal is intended to empower types, to tell a bit more about possible values set than you can do with type annotations, not replace them.
 However, if you want to play with deal a bit or make types a part of contracts, [PySchemes](https://github.com/spy16/pyschemes)-based contract is the best choice:

 ```python
 import deal